UPDATE: Officer Dean will be going to trial on May 16th, 2022

 On October 12th, 2019, Officer Aaron Dean responded to an open-structure call around 2:30am and found the home’s front and side interior doors open.
 Officer Aaron Dean and another officer peered into the residence through a storm door, but did not see anyone.
-While further inspecting the home from the outside, Officer Dean saw a woman raise a firearm with a laser pointed right at him through the window.
-He yelled at the figure to put their hands up, and then fired his weapon.
+While further inspecting the home from the outside he saw a figure, yelled at them to put their hands up, and then fired his weapon.
 Because the call was “open-structured,” rather than a “welfare call,” they believed they were dealing with a possible break-in or home invasion.

 Officer Dean is a young officer, having only served on the force since 2018.
 He was heralded during his training for making sound decisions based on his level of experience.
 He was indicted on a murder charge in the shooting death of Atatiana Jefferson and is facing a $200,000 bail.
 The Fort Worth Police Chief immediately called the incident a murder publicly, along with the Mayor of the city.
 Those in power have tried to convinced the public that he is a killer- rather than a public servant that acted in self-defense.
 He has not had his due process and deserves a fair, unbiased trial.